SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

     **Notes:**
     - The earlier selected appointment is displayed by default and the **UPDATE** button is disabled, until you select a new time slot from the available appointments.
     - Top five available time slots are displayed with the default `Please call to Schedule` option.
-    - For each cart entry, you can book only one time slot, or choose the default option `Call to Schedule'.
+    - For each cart entry, you can book only one time slot, or choose the default `Call to Schedule` option.

 8. Select a suitable appointment and click **Update**.
 The cart page displays the new appointment.

     <p align="center"><img src="/assets/images/telco/6Updated_Appointment.png"></p>

 9. Click **Proceed to Checkout** to buy the product offering.

+10. Click **Account > Order History** in the `Product Display` page to check the appointment.

 ## Requirements and Dependencies